OCFL/extensions/docs/0006-flat-layout.md

 This storage root extension describes a simple flat OCFL storage layout.
 OCFL object identifiers are mapped directly to directory names that are direct children of the OCFL storage root directory.

-This layout has significant limitations, and should never be used in a production repository.
-The specific limitations are filesystem dependent, but are generally as follows:
+The limitations of this layout are filesystem dependent, but are generally as follows:

 * The size of object IDs cannot exceed the maximum allowed directory name size (eg. 255 characters)
 * Object IDs cannot include characters that are illegal in directory names
-* Performance will degrade as the size of a repository increases because every object is a direct children of the storage root
+* Performance may degrade as the size of a repository increases because every object is a direct children of the storage root

 ## Parameters